 Despite greater emphasis on recognizing the needs of small firms, there is still considerable pressure to demonstrate to others that they are managing business risks satisfactorily.

-This is still the case with or without Brexit (the withdrawal of UK from membership of the EU), and whether a firm wants to trade with partners inside or outside the EU.
+This is still the case whether you want to trade with partners inside or outside the EU.
 There are many International Standards in place that are recognized across continents, and ongoing development of new trading partners worldwide, so it is even more critical now to take a positive step in managing risks.

 This guide helps you to establish a system to identify, reduce and control risks in your own company whatever its size.
-It includes charts and diagrams to help you - some of these are available on the Additional Resources page of this site.
+It includes charts and diagrams to help you - email to get a set of charts as Word documents or pdf whichever is better for you.

 The Blue Tower shown on the cover of the book is a well-known landmark in Malta.
 If you look closely, you can see the team of window cleaners half-way down the front of the building - that's what I call Managing Risks!